unpc2026/diaryasprogrammer/README.md

 Before starting the walkthrough:

 1. Confirm that you understand and will follow all rules above.
-2. State that this is an offline reconstruction of the PHP manual.
+2. State that this is an offline reconstruction of the official documentation.
-3. State your assumed PHP version and your confidence level in the reconstructed structure.
+3. State your assumed language version and your confidence level in the reconstructed structure.
 4. State explicitly that section titles and ordering may be approximate.
 5. If you need anything clarified before starting, please ask me first.